sanjaicrv/sanjaicrv/README.md

 ## 🏆 Achievements

-* 🥇 **4th Place — Netrix'25 Codethon, KPR Institute**
+### 🥇 4th Place — Netrix'25 Codethon

+**KPR Institute**

-  * Outranked **100+ participants** in an algorithmic coding competition focused on Data Structures and Algorithms.
+Outranked **100+ participants** in an algorithmic coding competition focused on Data Structures and Algorithms.

-* 🏅 **Finalist — Yugam 2025 Code Event**
+### 🏅 Finalist — Yugam 2025 Code Event

-  * Qualified through multiple elimination rounds of competitive programming.
+Qualified through multiple elimination rounds of competitive programming in Data Structures and Algorithms.

-* 💻 **400+ Problems Solved**
+### 💻 400+ Problems Solved

-  * Solved problems across Arrays, Trees, Graphs, Dynamic Programming, Backtracking, Sliding Window, and other DSA topics on LeetCode and GeeksforGeeks.
+Solved **400+ problems** across Arrays, Trees, Graphs, Dynamic Programming, Backtracking, Sliding Window, and other DSA topics on LeetCode and GeeksforGeeks.

-* 🇮🇳 **Participant — Smart India Hackathon 2024**
+### 🇮🇳 Smart India Hackathon 2024

-  * Developed an AI-powered **Gunshot Detection System** using sound localization and machine learning for real-time threat identification.
+Participated in Smart India Hackathon and developed an **AI-powered Gunshot Detection System** using sound localization and machine learning for real-time threat identification.

-* 🤖 **NLP Workshop — Microsoft, Bangalore**
+### 🤖 NLP Workshop — Microsoft, Bangalore

-  * Gained exposure to transformer-based NLP models and enterprise AI pipelines.
+Participated in an NLP workshop and gained exposure to **transformer-based NLP models and enterprise AI pipelines**.

 ---